wisemen-digital/NoInternetDialog/README.md

 # No Internet Dialog
-A beautiful Dialog which appears when you have lost your internet connection.
+A beautiful Dialog which appears when you have lost your Internet connection.

 ## Setup